valterkraemer/svelte/documentation/docs/05-special-elements/05-svelte-head.md

 <svelte:head>...</svelte:head>
 ```

 This element makes it possible to insert elements into `document.head`.
-During server-side rendering, `head` content is exposed separately to the main `body` content.

 As with `<svelte:window>`, `<svelte:document>` and `<svelte:body>`, this element may only appear at the top level of your component and must never be inside a block or element.